How to use Future Continuous

 NOTE – There is no future tense in English.
 Instead we use a variety of forms to talk about the future.
-WILL (in this case with be + present participle) is one of those forms.
+“Will” (in this case with “be + present participle”) is one of those forms.
 In many student grammars (and here!) this form is referred to as future continuous for convenient comparison with similar continuous/progressive forms in the present and past.
-See this post about tense and aspect.
+See this post about tense and aspect for more.

-1. Future continuous is used to say that an action will be in progress at a specific time in the future.
+1. We use future continuous to say that an action will be in progress at a specific time in the future.

 • This time on Thursday I’ll be flying to Thailand.